Life Insurance For Dads Policy Guide

 Term insurance is a policy that has a set end date.
 Typically, a term policy is set up to coincide with the end of a repayment mortgage or another financial commitment, which, once paid, means you are debt-free.

-Term insurance is a lower cost than a whole of life policy.
-Once the policy passes its maturity and you die, no payout would be due.
+Term insurance is less expensive than a whole-of-life policy.
+Once the policy matures and you die, no payout would be due.

 Over 50s plans

-Over 50s plans can also pay off debts like credit card balances or personal loans.
+Over-50s plans can also pay off debts, such as credit card balances or personal loans.
 Alternatively, they can be used to leave a gift for children or grandchildren.

 dad doesn't have life insurance